lih/Omega/docs/README.md

 But what about the security, I hear you cry ?
 What about encapsulation, and protection, and quotas and limits ?
 What about graphics and networking and sound ?
-These can all be implemented as privileged user-space processes without interfering with kernel code, enabling greater flexibility and simplicity than monolithic kernels.
+These can all be implemented as privileged user-space processes without interfering with kernel code, enabling greater flexibility and simplicity than monolithic kernels who need to carry all that extra complexity.

 The system primitives defined in Omega allow a parent program to intercept system calls from its children and handle them instead of